Medications

 Side effects of Parkinson’s medication

-Taking Parkinson’s medication can cause other problems for some people, including:
+Taking Parkinson’s medication can cause side effects including:

 - Nausea